BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    If a mobile browser is found, then Require.js is included within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `mobile` (this tells Require.js to look for a mobile.js file in the js folder).
 If a desktop device is found, then Require.js is included within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `desktop` (this tells Require.js to look for a desktop.js file in the js folder).

+   **Note**: You do not need to use the mobile detection script for your application.
+I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.

    This file also includes an Underscore.js (via Lodash) template.
+The template is used with the project add/remove user example to iterate over all of the user models inside of the users collection, and display the models inside of an HTML table.

-Templates are typically a useful way for you to update your View (the DOM) if a Model attribute changes.
-Templates are also useful when you have a lot of HTML and JavaScript that you need to fit together, and instead of concatenating HTML strings inside of your JavaScript, templates provide a cleaner solution.
+   **Note**: Templates are typically a useful way for you to update your View (the DOM) if a Model attribute changes.
+They are also useful when you have a lot of HTML and JavaScript that you need to fit together, and instead of concatenating HTML strings inside of your JavaScript, templates provide a cleaner solution.
 Look at Underscore's documentation to read more about the syntax of Underscore.js templates.

-   **Note**: You do not need to use the mobile detection script for your application.
-I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.

 mobile.js
 ---------